Nadahar/openhab-docs/tutorials/getting_started/rules_basic.md

 #### Using the Duplicate button

-Scroll to the bottom of the design tab for the rule we just created, and click `Duplicate Rule`.
+Scroll to the bottom of the design tab for the rule we just created, and click <InlineIcon :src="require('./images/duplicate-rule-button.png')" />.

 ![basic rule duplicate](images/basic-rule-duplicate.png)

-Edit `Rule ID`, `Label` and `Description` as appropriate.
+Edit "Rule ID", "Label" and "Description" as appropriate.

 ![basic rule duplicate 2](images/basic-rule-duplicate-2.png)

-Scroll down to `Then` and click the "Send command ON to visCloudy" Action to edit it.
+Scroll down to "Then" and click the "Send command ON to visCloudy" Action to edit it.
 Change the label and the command so that they reflect `OFF` instead of `ON`.

-Using the same logic, click and edit the two conditions under `But only if` to require `<= 50%` and `= ON` instead.
+Using the same logic, click and edit the two conditions under "But only if" to require `<= 50%` and `= ON` instead.

 Click `Create` in the upper right corner to save the new rule.